-The Ethics and Standards Review Committee (ESRC) shall promote CDPWS Code of Ethics, screen and review complaints of violations of CDPWS Code of Ethics and shall hold hearings and recommend sanctions for ethical violations for persons found to be in violation of CDPWS Code of Ethics.
+The Ethics and Standards Review Committee (ESRC) shall promote NAADAC Code of Ethics, screen and review complaints of violations of NAADAC Code of Ethics and refer to appropriate entity such as NAADAC, DOH, or other appropriate channel.

-A Nominating Committee of not less than three (3) members shall be elected by the Executive Committee at least one hundred twenty (120) days prior to Annual Meeting.
+A Nominating Committee of not less than two (2) members shall be appointed by the Executive Committee at least one hundred twenty (120) days prior to Annual Meeting.
 The Nominating Committee shall submit a slate of officers to the members of CDPWS at least sixty (60) days in advance of the Annual Meeting.
 No person shall serve on the Nominating Committee for two (2) consecutive elections, whenever possible.
 Before the election at the Annual Meeting, additional nominations from the floor shall be permitted.

 A Training and Education Committee will arrange for times and places of trainings for CDPWS and will plan training programs.